 Was it a lack of resources?
 An environment of fear or aversion to risk?
 Was it that the strategy was misunderstood or misaligned with performance incentives?
 Were there too many changes at once resulting in fundamental disconnects and confusion?

 Then be crystal clear about how important this new change initiative is compared to other priorities and why.

 Make sure your leaders focus on creating a change culture where people can provide candid feedback about concerns without negative repercussions.
 Without a high level of psychological safety, issues are likely to fester.

 Don’t expect to win your employees over to a new change initiative until you have gained their trust that this time will be different.
 Show that you have learned from the past.
 Then put the safeguards in place that are required to create transparency, accountability, and momentum.

-To learn more about how to combat change fatigue, download 5 Science-Backed Lenses of Change Leadership
+To learn more about how to combat change fatigue, download 5 Science-Backed Lenses to Better Evaluate and Lead Change

 Download key published insights and tools from industry experts highlighting best practices in the areas of talent, strategy and culture.

 Want to know how you stack up against leading organizations?
 Receive a complimentary benchmarking analysis courtesy of an LSA Expert.

 Get up to speed on timely solutions critical to your business.
 Published by LSA Experts based upon client feedback and key industry trends.

 First we identify the key metrics you want to improve.
 Then we assemble a dedicated team of elite experts who have successfully solved similar problems with similar clients.